 The most important thing you can do in this situation is contact an experienced student defense attorney.
 At DC Student Defense, it’s our job to help students protect their rights and safeguard their academic futures against accusations and disciplinary charges.

-If you’ve been accused of violating your school’s COVID -19 policies, don’t hesitate to contact us to schedule a free consultation and talk about your case.
+If you’ve been accused of violating your school’s COVID -19 policies, don’t hesitate to contact us to schedule a consultation and talk about your case.

 These materials have been prepared by Cohen Seglias for informational purposes only and are not intended and should not be construed as legal advice.